TERM DATES FOR 2021

 Term 4: 3 October to 20 December

-All children are expected to be at school and in line when the music begins ready for when the school day begins at 9.00am.
+All children are expected to be at school and for the school day to begin at 9.00am.
 Children are encouraged to arrive at the school between 8.45am and 8.57am.

-RECESS: 10.40 - 11.10 LUNCH: 1.00 - 1.50 (12.50 students eat lunch in the classroom).
+RECESS: 10.50 - 11.20 LUNCH: 1.00 - 1.50 (1.00 students eat lunch in the classroom - outside from 1.10).

 Beginning school is like beginning an adventure.
 We know that there are many challenges for parents and children as they adapt to new routines and expectations.
 Each year of Primary School is different as we foster the progressions of learning from one day to the next and from one year to the next.
-Our aim is to inform you about the changes in, for example, our sports program between grade 2 and grade 3, or the ways in which we communicate to you, for example, via a diary in grades 5 and 6.
+Our aim is to inform you about the changes in, for example, our sports program between grade 2 and grade 3, or the ways in which we communicate to you, for example, via a diary in most grades.
 Please look under the Curriculum and Students tabbed areas on this website for more information about the changes that you can expect as your child moves through our school.

 If your child is absent, it is important to notify the school either via a phone call or written note.
 Phone messages and notes are kept as an official school record.
-Similarly, if you are late arriving at school or should it be necessary to collect your child before 3.30pm, you are required to fill out a 'late arrival slip' or an 'early departure slip' which must be lodged with the classroom teacher or at the office.
+Similarly, if you are late arriving at school or should it be necessary to collect your child before 3.30pm, parents must fill out a 'late arrival slip' or an 'early departure slip' which is lodged at the office.

 From September to April there is a "No hat - No play" policy within the school.
 It is necessary for your chid to have a bucket or broad brimmed hat every day at school during the summer months and it is highly recommended during the cooler season.
 Clothing that protects the shoulders from the sun must be worn and appropriate footwear is essential.

 During recesses too wet/hot for play outdoors, teachers are rostered to supervise indoors.
 Should it start to rain while already at play, the school bell is sounded and an announcement made to call students back indoors and appropriate activities are organised within classrooms.

 Medication will be administered by the school nurse, if it is necessary that your child take medication at school.
 Label medication clearly with your child’s name, the correct dose, the time the medication is to be given, and provide written permission for the medicine to be administered.
-Form can be downloaded via this link:MEDICATION ADMIN REQUEST FORM The only medication that a child may have on them is for asthma.
+Form can be downloaded via this link: Medication Authority Form.
+The only medication that a child may have on them is for asthma.
 In these cases, parents are recommmended to provide an asthma management plan.

 The Victorian Government Health Information website gives information on the treatment for headlice http://www.health.vic.gov.au/headlice/